tanmaysurana/decoder_agent/README.md

 WORKER_LANGUAGE=                # task's language to filter for

 # OPTIONAL
+DECODER_START_WAIT_TIME=        # time to wait for decoder to send "STARTING" status update, in milliseconds, defaults to '30000'
 WORKER_SAMPLING_RATE=           # task's sampling rate to filter for, defaults to '16khz' POLLING_PERIOD=                 # how often it polls TaskController for new tasks in milliseconds, defaults to '15000'
 ```